 In this paper, we investigated the important problem of rate allocation for wireless sensor networks under a given network lifetime requirement.
 Since the objective of maximizing the sum of rates of all nodes can lead to a severe bias in rate allocation among the nodes, we advocate the use of lexicographical max-min (LMM) rate allocation for all nodes in the network.
-To calculate the LMMoptimal rate vector, we developed a polynomial-time algorithm by exploiting the parametric analysis (PA) technique from linear programming (LP), which we called serial LP with Parametric Analysis (SLP-PA).
-Furthermore, we showed that the SLP-PA algorithm can also be employed to address the maximum node lifetime curve problem and that the SLP-PA algorithm is much more efficient than existing techniques.
-More importantly, we discovered a simply and elegant duality relationship between the LMM rate allocation problem and LMM node lifetime problem, which enable us to develop solutions and insights on both problems by solving any one of the two problems.
-Our results in this paper offer some important understanding on network capacity and network lifetime problems for energy-constrained wireless sensor networks.
+To calculate the LMM-optimal rate vector, we developed a polynomial-time algorithm by exploiting the parametric analysis (PA) technique from linear programming (LP), which we called serial LP with Parametric Analysis (SLP-PA).
+Furthermore, we showed that the SLP-PA algorithm can also be employed to address the maximum node lifetime curve problem and that the SLP-PA algorithm is much more efficient than an state-of-the-art algorithm.
+More important, we discovered a simple and elegant duality relationship between the LMM rate allocation problem and the LMM node lifetime problem, which enables us to develop solutions and insights on both problems by solving one of the two problems.
+Our results in this paper offer some important understanding on network capacity and network lifetime problems for energyconstrained wireless sensor networks.